agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 TB: To MM take risks?
 Like what?

 TS: Risk is part of the job.
 To provide liquidity, you often enter a trade for which you don't have a counter-party.
-You get paid for that by the functionning of the market: less efficient symbols have a wider spread, and the risk you take as MM is compensated by the spread.
+You get paid for that by the functioning of the market: less efficient symbols have a wider spread, and the risk you take as MM is compensated by the spread.
 So, the risk is naturally proportional to the reward.
-THe safest way to make money is "lots of little bits", a large number of transactions with a small edge is preferable.
+The safest way to make money is "lots of little bits", a large number of transactions with a small edge is preferable.

 [(watch section)](https://class.coursera.org/compinvesting1-003/lecture/view?lecture_id=153)